NaturalHistoryMuseum/inselect/README.md

 [ ![Travis status](https://travis-ci.org/NaturalHistoryMuseum/inselect.svg?branch=master) ](https://travis-ci.org/NaturalHistoryMuseum/inselect)

-A tool for the semi-automated segmentation and annotation of scanned images of museum specimen trays.
+A tool for the semi-automated segmentation and annotation of scanned images of museum objects.

 You can download the latest release of Inselect for Windows, for Mac and the Python source from our [Project page](http://naturalhistorymuseum.github.io/inselect).